0xRyuzak1/0xRyuzak1.github.io/_posts/2023-12-05-htb-cybermonday.md

 title: HTB - Cybermonday
 date: 2023-12-05 12:48 +0200
 categories: [HTB Machines]
-tags: [nmap,php,laravel,off-by-slash,Nginx,gitdumper,source-code,mass-assignment,api,jwt,jwks,python-jwt,jwt-tool,jwt-algorithm-confusion,ssrf,redis,laravel-deserialization,Deserialization,netstat,phpggc,docker,container,pivot,chisel,docker-registry,snyk,directory-traversal,docker-compose,docker-apparmor]
+tags: [Nmap,php,laravel,off-by-slash,Nginx,gitdumper,source-code,mass-assignment,api,jwt,jwks,python-jwt,jwt-tool,jwt-algorithm-confusion,SSRF,redis,laravel-deserialization,Deserialization,netstat,phpggc,docker,container,pivot,chisel,docker-registry,snyk,directory-traversal,docker-compose,docker-apparmor]
 image: /assets/img/hackthebox/machines writeups/Cybermonday/Cover.png
 ---

 ## **Summary**

 CyberMonday starts with a website that is hosted using `Nginx` and created using `Laravel` as a PHP framework.
 The Nginx configuration was suffering from `nginxoffbyslash`, which occurs when an Nginx directive does not end with a slash.
 This allows us to access the `.git` directory, `.env` file and retrieve the website's Laravel code.
 By reviewing the code, we spot a way to escalate a user to an `admin` using the update function through `mass assignment` vulnerability then found a new subdomain for a webhooks API.By abusing `jwt algorithm confusion` we can get and admin access to create webhooks.
-One of webhooks is vulnerabile to `SSRF`.
+One of webhooks is vulnerable to `SSRF`.
 By abusing this `SSRF` interact with the Redis database that’s caching the Laravel session data.
 I’ll abuse that to get code execution in the web container. after that i found a `Docker Registry` container and pull the API container image.
 The Source code review shows additional API endpoints by abusing those to get file read on the API container and leak the password of a user that works for SSH.
 Then abuse a script designed to allow a user to run docker compose in a safe way to create a privilege container to get us root access.

 ## **Machine Info**